SAP/odata-vocabularies/Session.md

 This choreography is (intentionally) similar to the choreography for [Draft Handling](https://experience.sap.com/fiori-design-web/draft-handling/).

-Data modification requests will fail outside of a session.
-This is a safety mechanism for clients that do not know the session choreography.
+Data modification requests outside of a session are allowed and have their usual OData semantics.
+This allows e.g. using the same service for a list report with actions and for an editable object page, combined as one UI app.